wabi69sabi/crawler/README.md

 ### Notes

 GDBM does not really index in order, so check out the doc to find a way to fix the index.

+### Sort

+Instead of sorting it might be smarter to search for topics.